-Section 16(a) of the 1934 Act generally requires all officers, directors, and 10% stockholders ("Section 16 Insiders"), within 10 days after becoming a Section 16 Insider, to file with the SEC an "Initial Statement of Beneficial Ownership of Securities" on SEC Form 3, listing the amount of the Company's stock, options, and warrants that the Section 16 Insider beneficially owns.
-Following the initial filing on SEC Form 3, changes in beneficial ownership of the Company's stock, options, and warrants must be reported on SEC Form 4, generally within two days after the date on which such change occurs, or in certain cases on Form 5, within 45 days after fiscal year-end.
+Section 16(a) of the 1934 Act generally requires all executive officers, directors, and 10% unitholders ("Section 16 Insiders"), within 10 days after becoming a Section 16 Insider, to file with the SEC an "Initial Statement of Beneficial Ownership of Securities" on SEC Form 3, listing the amount of the Partnership's units, options, and warrants that the Section 16 Insider beneficially owns.
+Following the initial filing on SEC Form 3, changes in beneficial ownership of the Partnership's units, options, and warrants must be reported on SEC Form 4, generally within two days after the date on which such change occurs, or in certain cases on Form 5, within 45 days after fiscal year-end.
 The two-day Form 4 deadline begins to run from the trade date rather than the settlement date.
 A Form 4 must be filed even if, as a result of balancing transactions, there has been no net change in holdings.
-In certain situations, purchases or sales of Company stock made within six months prior to the filing of a Form 3 must be reported on Form 4.
-Similarly, certain purchases or sales of Company stock made within six months after an officer or director ceases to be a Section 16 Insider must be reported on Form 4.
+In certain situations, purchases or sales of Partnership units made within six months prior to the filing of a Form 3 must be reported on Form 4.
+Similarly, certain purchases or sales of Partnership units made within six months after an officer or director ceases to be a Section 16 Insider must be reported on Form 4.